Customer Segmentation in Banking: Impact Strategies 2026

 Customer Segmentation in Retail Banking vs. Other Segments

 The banking world is diverse and complex, encompassing a wide range of services and clients.
 Each type of banking has its specific customer typology and, therefore, its own strategies and methods for bank customer segmentation.
-Below, we briefly describe the types of banking and their segmentation at a high level:
+Below, we briefly describe the main types of banking and their segmentation at a high level:

 - Private Banking: Focuses on high-net-worth individuals and provides personalized wealth management and financial advisory services.